sfeucht/sfeucht.github.io/content/syllogisms.md

 > If Amy has an essay to write, she will study late in the library.
 <br> If the library is open, Amy will study late in the library. <br> Amy has an essay to write.

 Here you are supposed to reason logically within the confines of these three sentences, which translated into symbols, say: $P\rightarrow Q$, $M\rightarrow Q$, $P$.
-Operating logically, I know that I should conclude $Q$.
+Operating logically, I know that I can conclude $Q$.
 But personally, I find it very hard to conclude that "Amy will study late in the library" without knowing whether the library is open.
 There is an obvious *modus ponens* here, but I just cannot make myself believe it.
 Others agree: 62% of respondents in Byrne's original study made the same "error" that I did.

 So—if you agree with me that we can't conclude whether Amy will study late unless we know the closing hours of the library she plans to study at, then maybe you can understand the indignation of the 37-year-old Uzbek when asked whether bears in Novaya Zemlya are white.
-When situated in a real situation, it just doesn't make sense to reason in this way.
-We might be more used to suspending our disbelief when it comes to classic syllogisms, but once the reasoning hits a little closer to home, it's easier to see why Luria's interviewees respond the way they do.
+When situated in a real life scenario, it just doesn't make sense to reason in this way.
+Suspending all external world knowledge and understanding to complete a word problem just feels inane.
+We are used to suspending our disbelief when it comes to classic syllogisms, but once the reasoning hits a little closer to home, a lot of us end up reacting just like Luria's interviewees.

-[conclusion]
+## Quick Conclusion

+So, is the skill of suspending disbelief in order to activate particular logical processes, given a particular type of question, a good indicator of general intelligence?
+Maybe our focus on "intelligence" is myopic in and of itself.
+In *Orality and Literacy*, Ong notes that people from oral cultures do not think of individuals as being "intelligent" in general.
+If someone is a good navigator, they are a good navigator.
+If they are a dancer or storyteller, they are lauded for those abilities.
+Why would you need some underlying g-factor to tie all of these traits together?
+(And in the case of IQ testing, why would shape rotation and syllogism questions be uniquely suited to measure that factor?)

+Ironically, I'm now suspicious of the word "intelligence" in AI research when it refers to these narrow abstract reasoning tasks.
+Not just because of pedantic nitpicking, not just because of the horrible history of IQ testing ([in which the Binet-Simon IQ test was leveraged by eugenecists to sterlize 60,000 people in the U.S.](https://en.wikipedia.org/wiki/Intelligence_quotient#IQ_testing_and_the_eugenics_movement_in_the_United_States)), but because I simply think it's a really narrow view of the human mind, which makes it unhelpful for our purposes as AI researchers.

 <!--
 The word problems in this anecdote are clearly reminiscent of how we measure IQ in intelligence testing.
 One conclusion that you might draw from this is that if illiterate people are less good at  -->